rmiaous/information-technology-project-smartphone-use-survey/newpage.md

 bigimg: /img/start.jpg
 ---

-## Here is where we can insert an i:
+## Here is where we can insert an image:

 ![GW Data Science logo](/img/gwdsp.png)